cvzi/Bandcamp-script-deluxe-edition/README.md

  *   Download mp3 from discography player
  *   Download mp3 from album page
  *   Desktop notifications on song change (disabled by default, enable in script settings in the top right corner)
+ *   Control playback with hardware multimedia keys or remote control (only Chrome)
  *   Set reminders for upcoming releases
  *   Minimize/Close player
  *   Settings to disable individual functions